PrestaShop/prestashop.github.io/news/_posts/2015-11-02-review-your-pull-requests.md

 That's where you, dear reader who contributed one or more PRs, can easily help us!
 If one of your past PR is still open, we want to help you either merge it into Core, or close it.
 Now's the time to speak up -- and comment :) Please read on!

-### Essential links

-Here is a link to all the currently open pull requests in all of PrestaShop's branches: [https://github.com/PrestaShop/PrestaShop/pulls](https://github.com/PrestaShop/PrestaShop/pulls)
-Remember that each module also has its own set of PRs!

-Here's how you can display all your pull requests submitted to the PrestaShop project:

-1. Display all your currently open pull requests: https://github.com/pulls.
-2. Open the "Organization" filter and choose "PrestaShop".

 ### How to proceed

 Look at the pull requests that you have created in the past and ask yourself: